mindplace/stack-for-yourself/docs/networking_and_requests.md

 #### JavaScript
 * ["A practical guide to fetch(), reduce() and formatting data from an external API"](https://medium.freecodecamp.org/a-practical-guide-to-fetch-reduce-and-formatting-data-from-an-external-api-283ddd9bfdcb)
 * Use [Postman](https://www.getpostman.com/), a great, free tool that helps you with all aspects of using or developing APIs with JavaScript.
-* You'll need to understand CORS (cross-origin resource sharing).
-We have resources on that on our [networking basics](...) page.
+* You'll need to understand CORS (cross-origin resource sharing)

 <hr>